devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

     super.dispose();
   }

-  ///Dispatching fetch events to the BLoC when we reach the end of the List void _onScroll() {
+  ///Dispatching fetch events to the BLoC when we reach the end of the list void _onScroll() {
     final maxScroll = _scrollController.position.maxScrollExtent;
     final currentScroll = _scrollController.position.pixels;
     if (maxScroll - currentScroll <= _scrollThreshold) {
-      _wisdomBloc.publishMoreWisdom();
+      _wisdomBloc.publishMoreWisdom(); //Publish more wisdoms
     }
   }
   ...